Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

 \subsection{Complexity}

-\sht\ is an efficient model that can be paralyzed across the edges and the nodes~\cite{Kipf}.
-Given the $f$ dimensional initial feature of a sequence, it exploits a two-level attention network and generates ${f}^{'}$ dimensional embedding vector for the sequence.
-Thus, the time complexity of \sht\ can be expressed in terms of the cumulative complexity of the attention networks.
-From equation \ref{eqn_n_4}, we can formulate the time complexity for the hyperedge-level attention as: $O(|E|f{f}^{'}+|V|\kappa{f}^{'})$, where $\kappa$ is the average degree of nodes.
-Similarly, we can formulate the time complexity in the node-level attention as: $O(|V|f{f}^{'}+|E|\chi{f}^{'})$, where $\chi$ is the average degree of hyperedges.
+\sht\ is an efficient model that can be paralyzed across the edges and the nodes~\cite{velivckovic2017graph}.
+The time complexity of \sht\ can be expressed in terms of the cumulative complexity of the attention layers.
+From equation \ref{eqn_n_4}, we can formulate the time complexity for the hyperedge-to-node level attention as: $O(|E|f{f}^{'}+|V|\kappa{f}^{'})$, where $\kappa$ is the average degree of nodes.
+And in the node-to-node level attention, the time complexity is: $O(|E|(\chi f{f}^{'}+\chi^{2}f^{'}))$, where $\chi$ is the average degree of hyperedges.
+Similarly, we can formulate the time complexity in the node-to-hyperedge level attention as: $O(|V|f{f}^{'}+|E|\chi{f}^{'})$.